reznikmm/aarch64-alire-index/README.md

 # aarch64-alire-index
-> Alire port to aarch64
+> Alire port to aarch64 (Linux)

-This repository is a draft port of [Alire](https://alire.ada.dev/) to `aarch64` platform.
+This repository is a draft port of [Alire](https://alire.ada.dev/) to `aarch64` Linux platform.
-This works in particular on [Raspberry Pi 64-bits](https://ubuntu.com/download/raspberry-pi).
+This works in particular on Ubuntu 22.04 and [Raspberry Pi 64-bits](https://ubuntu.com/download/raspberry-pi).

 ## Install